opensearch-project/documentation-website/_dashboards/management/accelerate-external-data.md

 ---
 layout: default
-title: Optimize query performance using an acceleration index
+title: Optimize query performance using OpenSearch indexing
 parent: Connecting Amazon S3 to OpenSearch
 grand_parent: Data sources
 nav_order: 15
 has_children: false
 ---

-# Optimize query performance using an acceleration index
+# Optimize query performance using OpenSearch indexing
 Introduced 2.11
 {: .label .label-purple }

 Query performance can be slow when using external data sources for reasons such as network latency, data transformation, and data volume.
-You can optimize your query performance by using an acceleration index.
+You can optimize your query performance by using OpenSearch indexing, such as a skipping index or a covering index.
+A _skipping index_ uses skip acceleration methods, such as partition, minimum and maximum values, and value sets, to ingest and create compact aggregate data structures.
+This makes them an economical option for direct querying scenarios.
+A _covering index_ ingests all or some of the data from the source into OpenSearch and makes it possible to use all OpenSearch Dashboards and plugin functionality.
+See the [Flint Index Reference Manual](https://github.com/opensearch-project/opensearch-spark/blob/main/docs/index.md) for comprehensive guidance about this feature's indexing process.

+## Data sources use case: Accelerate performance

 To get started with the **Accelerate performance** use case available in **Data sources**, follow these steps: